Reeceeboii/Win10-Transfer-Scripts/README.md

 - `Main.ps1`: main driver script - does all the heavy lifting.
 - `Test.ps1`: boots up a Windows Sandbox instance to test `Main.ps1` in an isolated environment
 - `Backup-Data.ps1`: makes copies of and backs up files.
-Moves them to `C:\Temp` for the test script, also uploads them to OneDrive for access on other systems.
+Moves them to `C:\Temp` for the test script, also uploads them to OneDrive for access on the new systems.

 ## Features